conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 ```
 As Confluent Cloud uses certificates signed by a well-known CA, you normally do not need to specify a trust-store.

 Note: In case you are using this in a PoC setting without TLS encryption between *clients* and Gateway, you should set `GATEWAY_SECURITY_PROTOCOL` to `DELEGATED_SASL_PLAINTEXT`.
 Then clients will be able to authenticate using their own API keys/secrets.
+Delegated is [explained below](#delegated-authentication).

 ### SASL SCRAM